aldonline/x-naming-convention/README.md

 # The "x" Naming Convention

-* The "x" naming convention lets you save time and brain cycles when naming (and finding) things in your codebase!
+* The "x" naming convention lets you save time and brain cycles when naming (and finding) things in your codebase
-* It is a mechanical convention: It is easy to figure out where things go, and where to find them when needed.
-No need to get creative (and later regret it)
+* It is a mechanical convention: It is easy to figure out where things go and where to find them when needed.
+No need to get creative (and later regret it!)
 * The main description of the convention is for JS/Python/Ruby-like languages, but the same concepts apply to other languages (including Java).
 More on that at the end.

+Warning: This convention is counter-intuitive and feels awkward at first.
+But once you've used it, it is hard to go back.
+You've been warned! :)

 Summary:
 ```